psaia/allwrite-docs/README.md

 The number between the two pipes (`n`) is what the menu is sorted by.
 It can be any number.
 If a page or directory does not have this format, it will not be public.
 This is useful when writing pages that should not yet be public (aka drafts).

 Lastly, if zero is used (`|0|`), this is considered to be the landing page of the sub directory.
 If there is no directory, it is used as the default response, or "homepage".
 If a `|0|` is not provided for the root or sub directory, the `slug` property will be false.
 This is common when there isn't a landing page, only sub pages.

+## Installation

+TODO:

+* The Go App
+* Docker image
+* Other quick and easy installation routes.

 ## API